FAQ: Frequently asked questions

 What should I know about working with you?

-I believe in biochemical individuality, I respect body autonomy, and I celebrate body diversity: health is not a size or a look.
-With all of the diet culture messaging & misinformation in the media, I totally get why people want to shrink themselves, but I'm here as your healthcare advocate to empower the fullest expression of you!
+I believe in biochemical individuality, respect bodily autonomy, and celebrate body diversity: health is not a size or a look.
+With all of the diet culture messaging & misinformation in the media, I totally get why people may want to shrink themselves, but I'm here as your healthcare advocate to empower the fullest expression of you!

 Do you take insurance?

 I do not accept insurance at this time.
 I can provide you with a superbill for you to seek reimbursement if you have an FSA/HSA account or out-of-network nutrition services benefits.
 It is the responsibility of the policyholder to determine eligibility for reimbursement and coverage.

 How long does the nutrition care process take?

 The duration of our time together depends upon your goals & health concerns, your schedule, and your capacity.
 Have you been struggling with a health issue for several years?
 Is your calendar always full?
 How many spoons do you have on any given day?
 It's not a race; making realistic, sustainable, long-term changes to your life takes time.
 If you're looking for the nutrition "secrets", that one thing that will "fix" you quickly, or just a meal plan, we may not be a good fit for each other.
 Remember: you're not an appliance, you're a human.

 But I don't live in Maryland - can I still work with you?